EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches: EM Algorithm for smooth Graphons

 Using (\ref{eq:approx}) we obtain the likelihood

 where $\bB_{ij} = \bB(u_i) \otimes \bB(u_j)$.
 Taking the derivative leads to the score function

 Moreover, taking the expected second order derivative leads to the Fisher matrix

-Our intention is to maximize $l(\btheta)$ which could be simply done by Fisher scoring.
-The resulting maximizer does however not lead to a canonical representation of a graphon since constraint (\ref{eq:g}) is not taken into account.
-We therefore need to impose additional linear side constraints on $\btheta$ to guarantee that (\ref{eq:g}) is fulfilled.
-Note that with (\ref{eq:approx}) we get $g^{approx}(u)$ through
+Our intention is to maximize $l(\btheta)$, which could be simply done by Fisher scoring.
+The resulting maximizer does, however, not by default lead to a proper estimate, meaning to fulfill symmetry and boundedness.
+Furthermore, in case we aim to estimate a graphon with canonical representation, we need to incorporate the constraint from (\ref{eq:g}).
+We therefore impose additional (linear) side constraints on $\btheta$.
+Considering the identifiability issue we get the marginal function with (\ref{eq:approx}) through